 it is called Skala Polichnitou.

-Sitting artistically near the entrance of the Gulf of Kalloni – otherwise known as Aristotle’s Lagoon.
-The numerous small ouzerias and tavernas serve fresh seafood, grilled meat and excellent vegetable dishes for those who prefer them.
-There is a constant flow of boats, cold beers, coffees, conversation and friends wandering by.
+It sits artistically near the entrance of the Gulf of Kalloni – otherwise known as Aristotle’s Lagoon.
+The numerous small ouzerias and tavernas serve fresh seafood, grilled meat and excellent vegetable dishes.
+There is a constant flow of boats, cold beer, coffees, conversation and friends.
 It is an ideal place to wander along the seafront where there is a good swimming beach, or just sit in the shade of the Psarotaverna and contentedly watch the world go slowly by …

 How to find Skala Polichnitou